-The bilateral meeting will be held between NERC and each centre at least annually (initially in June) and more often if required (for example if urgent or material issues or concerns are raised by NERC, the centre or other stakeholders).
+The bilateral meeting will be held between NERC and each centre at least annually and more often if required (for example if urgent or material issues or concerns are raised by NERC, the centre or other stakeholders).

-The meeting will be chaired by the NERC Chief Operating Officer (who represents NERC’s overall risk holding).
-If availability or agenda requires an alternate, then the meeting will be chaired by the NERC Director Strategic Partnerships (who represents the NERC customer role) or another NERC Director.
+The meeting will be chaired by the Director, Strategic Partnerships (who represents the customer).
+If availability or agenda requires an alternate, then the meeting will be chaired by the NERC Director Major Programmes (who represents NERC’s overall risk holding) or another NERC Director.

-The meeting will be supported by a secretariat from the NERC Governance and Assurance Team.
+The meeting will be supported by a secretariat from the NERC Governance, Assurance and Performance Team.

-The meeting agenda, supporting documents, timings and attendance will be agreed by the meeting chair with the Executive Director or CEO of the centre.
+The meeting agenda, supporting documents, timings and attendance will be agreed by the meeting chair with the Executive Director or Chief Executive of the centre.
 Each of the three primary purposes of the meeting should be given sufficient weight and time to enable effective discussion and assurance to be provided.

 The meeting should be attended by:

-- senior executives from NERC and the centre (including the Executive Director of the centre) who should have sufficient strategic knowledge to inform the primary purposes of the meeting, key issues raised and actions required
+- senior executives from NERC and the centre (including the Executive Director or Chief Executive of the centre) who should have sufficient strategic knowledge to inform the primary purposes of the meeting, key issues raised and actions required

-- the Chair of the Centre Board, where different from the Executive Director of the centre, may attend as necessary to discuss any major issues raised by the Board or NERC.
+- the chair of the Centre Board, where different from the Executive Director or Chief Executive of the centre, may attend as necessary to discuss any major issues raised by the Board or NERC

-For BAS, which has no dedicated board or independent board members and is overseen more broadly by the NERC Management Board, a NERC Non-Executive Director may attend the meeting to provide independent scrutiny and challenge.
+- for BAS, which has no dedicated board or independent board members and is overseen more broadly by NERC Management Board, a NERC Non-Executive Director may attend the meeting to provide independent scrutiny and challenge.

 Meeting papers and inputs will be prepared and circulated in advance, so that key issues are identified and all parties are well prepared to support a strategic and mutually beneficial discussion.